 If you think you could have glyphosate in your system, detoxing your body is crucial before you attempt to conceive.
 Detoxing harmful toxins, supporting the digestive system, and restoring cellular function can improve your chances of conception.
 (12, 13, 14, 15)

-Look to carbon-based binders, made from humic and fulvic acids, to help remove pesticides and herbicides, including glyphosate.
+Look to binders to help remove pesticides and herbicides, including glyphosate.
 (16, 17, 18)

 Studies show that heavy metals can lead to infertility.
 The most common heavy metals seen in people are arsenic, lead, and mercury, with mercury being the second-most toxic substance in the United States.
 Mercury can commonly be found in dental fillings and seafood.
 Lead can be found in residuals from leaded gasoline, lead paint, and lead pipes in older homes.
 (19, 20)

 Reducing heavy metals can improve conception chances for women.
 Again, binders can help you to remove the harmful heavy metals that may be causing infertility.
 (21, 22)

 Radioactive elements in soil and rocks can leach out and contaminate water supplies.
 One analysis suggests that 170 million people across all 50 states in the U.S. may have potentially dangerous levels of radioactive elements in their drinking water.
 Check these interactive maps for environmental and water source radioactivity concerns in your area.

 Research has linked fertility concerns and sexual dysfunction in both men and women to environmental exposure like radioactivity.
 One animal study found radioactive elements can harm sperm count.
 (23, 24, 25)

 If this is a concern for you, binders may help target radioactive elements and related chemicals to remove them from your body.
 (26)